MorganSmolder/ICT397GameProject/ReadMe.txt

 ENG.Initalise("./Resources/Scripts/Demo3/startup.lua")

-Switch between the directories Demo3, Demo2, and Demo1 to view the diffrent consifgurations.
+Switch between the directories Demo3, Demo2, and Demo1 to view the different configurations.

 Short summary of each: